beholdenkey/sELKstack/README.md

 Copy/paste these instructions to a new text editor window.

 You will do multiple search/replace substitutions and it is good practice to do all this before you start, not as you go, so there are fewer copy/paste errors.
 You will also do a few additional copy/paste substitutions later, for example when adding keys and generating passwords.
-It is a good idea to keep a copy of this information in a single, secure place, and keeping all of this in a single file is one way to go about this.
+It is a good idea to keep this information in a single, secure place.

 ## Ready to begin?